 If you don't make use of your garage, you may be considering a garage conversion.
-A good garage conversion will add value to your home and most of all add extra space for you to live in.
+A good garage conversion will add value to your home and most of all add extra space for you to work or live in.

 Garage conversion represents excellent value for money compared to an house extension, a loft conversion or moving home.